-I am a student in the bachelor's degree in Geomatics applied to the environment and I had the opportunity to realize two internships for the T-MARS project during my studies.
+I completed my bachelor's degree in geomatics applied to the environment in 2021, during which I had the opportunity to realize two internships with the T-MARS project.
 My first internship consisted of experimenting with different processing techniques of WorldView 2 and 3 satellite images in order to find a method of identifying gossans in our study area.
 At the same time, I also conducted a review of the scientific literature and the numerous existing geological maps in order to make a census of the known locations of gossans in the Canadian Arctic.

-My second internship consists in designing and implementing a web platform (on which you are currently navigating) as well as an interactive web map.
+My second internship consisted in designing and implementing a web platform (on which you are currently navigating!) as well as an interactive web map.
 The objective of these two means of communication is to disseminate the research project to the public and to share the results with northern communities.
 I invite you to visit our interactive map and our blog if not already done!